MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/azure-machine-learning-experiments.md

 # Use Azure Machine Learning-based custom models in Customer Insights

-The unified data in Dynamics 365 Customer Insights is an ideal source to build machine learning (ML) models that can generate additional business insights.
+The unified data in Dynamics 365 Customer Insights is an ideal source for building machine learning models that can generate additional business insights.
 Customer Insights integrates with Azure Machine Learning to use your own custom models.

 ## Prerequisites